 The City of Los Angeles has a $49 million deficit this year alone.
 Next year it'll be $400 million, and Chief Administrative Officer Miguel Santana has recommended a hiring freeze for the LAPD.
 Mayor Villaraigosa won't go for that, but is willing to make a run around the city charter to cut parks and recreation.
 We hear more from Jack Foley, Emeritus Professor of Urban Recreation at Cal State Northridge, and Noreen McClendon, Executive Director of Concerned Citizens of South Central Los Angeles.

 The massive attack on Libya began after the UN Security Council passed a resolution on Friday authorizing "all necessary measures" to protect Libyan civilians, short of putting western boots on the ground.
 American support came suddenly after weeks of apparent indecision.

-Colum Lynch, Washington Post (@columlynch)
+Colum Lynch, Foreign Policy Magazine (@columlynch)

 David Kirkpatrick, New York Times (@kirkpatricknyt)

 Paul Salem, Carnegie Middle East Center

 Southern California Edison and the PG&E claim that California's two nuclear plants are designed to withstand any credible earthquake or tsunami.
 That's what Tokyo Electric Power said about Fukushima.
 Today, legislators in Sacramento had some questions.
 Ken Bensinger reports for the Los Angeles Times.